 Floors: Floors shall be non-slippery but facilitate cleaning

-Windows: good ventilation, material used must minimise accumulation of dust and be fitted with insect proof screens and remain close during operations
+Windows: good ventilation, the material used must minimize accumulation of dust and be fitted with insect-proof screens and remain closed during operations

 Doors: smooth and non-absorbent material